 He forgives His people and “separates their sins as far as the east is from the west.”
 (Psalm 103:12) He restores and renews those who are humble enough to admit their wrong.
 1 John 1:9 says, “If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness.

-So, the answer to “what is God doing in my life?” is found in His word.
+So, the answer to any question we have for God is found in His word.
 The realities of accepting the answers mean that we have to believe in faith that God knows best, that God can provide, that God is working all out for our good, and that God expects us to obey.

 - “being confident of this, that he who began a good work in you will carry it on to completion until the day of Christ Jesus.”
 Philippians 1:6